Eelyousha/dozor-service/README.md

 # dozor-service
 Cross-platform ban synchronization system.
-Subscribe to problematic users and  automatically replicate moderation actions across all your communities in real-time.
+Subscribe among each other and  automatically replicate moderation actions across all your and all "subscribed" communities in real-time.